Macy StormSenior Content Creator

 So, for example, let’s say you create a guide to building your credit score, and you want to gate it.
 You look at your competition and see that they have a similar piece of content.

-If the content is ungated, you may not want to gate your content.
+If it’s ungated content, you may not want to gate your content.
 Unless your content has more value than your competition, you will risk losing leads to your competition because their content is free.

-If the content is gated, you have two options.
+If it’s gated content, you have two options.
 You can gate your content like your competitors.
 Or, you could make your content ungated to help drive more traffic to your content, but that will depend on your objective.

 3. Figure out where your audience is in the sales funnel